MarlinFirmware/Marlin/README.md

 See example_configurations/Tevo Tarantula for other Tarantula configurations:

 - Tarantula-01
-  - BLTouch, NO SD support, EEPROM enabled
+  - Manual bed level (no Z probe)
 - Tarantula-02
-  - BLTouch, SD support, EEPROM enabled
-- Tarantula-03
+  - BLTouch
-  - NO bed autolevel, SD support, EEPROM enabled
-- Tarantula-04 (contributed by Roy Gilby)
+- Tarantula-03 (contributed by Roy Gilby)
-  - BLTouch, SD support, EEPROM enabled, Thermistor for Genuine E3Dv6, Software PWM Layer Fan
+  - BLTouch, Thermistor for Genuine E3Dv6, Software PWM Layer Fan
-- Tarantula-05 (contributed by Rob Flip)
+- Tarantula-04 (contributed by Rob Flip)
-  - SN04 probe, SD support, EEPROM enabled
+  - SN04 probe

+All example configurations have SD support and EEPROM enabled.

 To set the bed size (large or small) after copying the configuration files that are appropriate to your printer, edit the "configuration.h" and look for these line: